 Virtual meeting facilitators started to produce more paper notes than from in-person meetings.

 The cognitive load of managing a virtual meeting sometimes means that a facilitator does not have the focus or energy for more than a few brief notes.
 When you facilitate multiple meetings a day, with many faces on-screen (or voices behind the avatars), while driving the agenda and trying to understand and analyze difficult concepts, your attention becomes overloaded.
 Lack of non-verbal cues requires a facilitator’s brain to constantly analyze the limited non-verbal information they have to feel the virtual room.

 In addition, virtual facilitators still have to manage disagreements and debates and make sure participants speak in turn and listen to others.
 It’s their job to ensure that the quieter voices don’t get crowded out with a dominant speaker always jumping in the first millisecond there is a pause.

-As the first month of remote work rolled into many more, most companies embraced meeting recordings as a way of keeping everyone informed, mitigate meeting conflicts, and serve as a record of what happened.
+As the first month of remote work rolled into many more, most companies embraced meeting recordings as a way of keeping everyone informed, mitigating meeting conflicts, and recording what happened.

 It is this last point that is both the biggest blessing and the biggest temptation for business analysts.

 Video is unstructured data.
 It stores conversations, discussions, opinions, questions, and answers.
 Sometimes, it records emotions, sentiments, and even arguments.
 It may contain a demonstration or a story.
 It may record multiple versions of what the requirement might be.
 The next recording after that may contain yet another version or yet another opinion.